datavinci-audits/wp-woo-custom-fixes/README.md

 # WooCommerce Custom Fixes

-A collection of PHP fixes for WooCommerce integrations on WordPress, enhancing event tracking with tools like GTM4WP and Klaviyo.
+A collection of PHP fixes for WooCommerce integrations on WordPress, enhancing event tracking with tools like GTM4WP.

 ## Available Fixes